digital-land/specification/content/specification/planning-condition.md

           description: a planning application reference
         - field: planning-condition
           dataset: planning-condition
-          description: a planning conidtion reference
+          description: a planning condition reference
+        - field: description
+          description: a description of the condition applied to the application
         - field: organisation
           description: the organisation that as added the condition to the planning application
-        - field: applied-date
+        - field: activation-date
-          description: the date the condition applies from
+          description: the date the condition becomes active
         - field: discharged-date
           description: the date the condition is discharged
         - field: notes